Ajay Matthews: Early life

-Career
+His father Lee Matthews is a former footballer as well as his agent.

+Club career

 Middlesbrough

 Matthews joined the academy on hometown club Middlesbrough at under-9s level having been spotted playing for local side Marton Juniors.
 Having progressed through the academy system, he signed a first professional two-year contract in June 2023 following an impressive first season as a scholar.

 Ahead of the 2023–24 season, Matthews featured for the first-team in pre-season friendlies, notably scoring against Hartlepool United.
 On 22 April 2024, Matthews made his first-team senior debut for the club, coming on as a substitute in a 4–3 home defeat to Leeds United.
 The debut came amidst rumours linking him to a number of top European clubs for the upcoming summer transfer window.

 Millwall

 On 30 January 2025, Matthews signed for Championship club Millwall on a long-term contract for an undisclosed fee.

+On 16 January 2026, Matthews joined League One club Leyton Orient on loan for the remainder of the 2025–26 season.

+On 1 September 2026, he joined League Two club Exeter City on a season-long loan deal.

 International career

 Matthews represented the England U17 team at the 2022 Nordic Cup.

-In May 2024, Matthews was called up for the England U18s and made his debut which he had scored the final goal during a 4-2 win over Northern Ireland and at St. George's Park.
+In May 2024, Matthews was called up for the England U18s and made his debut which he had scored the final goal during a 4–2 win over Northern Ireland and at St. George's Park.